GPX to GeoJSON

 Why does the GeoJSON look "minified"?

-Does this support Garmin's Fitness (FIT) files?
+Does this support Garmin FIT files?